Disney anthology television series: Brazil

 The ABC run of the program under The Magical World of Disney title originally aired in that country under the title Cine Disney, now as O Mundo Mágico de Disney and Sessão de Filmes Domingo Disney, on the Brazilian-Portuguese version of Sistema Brasileiro de Televisão (SBT) in partnership with The Walt Disney Company.
-The ABC run of the program under The Wonderful World of Disney title originally aired in that country under the title O Mundo Maravilhoso de Disney on the Brazilian Portuguese version of Disney Channel; the program moved to SBT as Mundo Disney in 2015, for return in partnership with The Walt Disney Company, for end partnership in 2018 from 2 years.
+The ABC run of the program under The Wonderful World of Disney title originally aired in that country under the title O Mundo Maravilhoso de Disney on the Brazilian Portuguese version of Disney Channel; the program moved to SBT as Mundo Disney in 2015, for return in partnership with The Walt Disney Company, which ended in 2018.

 Canada

 CBC aired Disney shows for many years.
 Disney Movies were simsubbed in the 1970s, 1980s and 1990s on CBS, NBC and ABC with the CBC broadcast via cable and later with satellite.
 CTV aired The Santa Clause but later moved to CBC.
 The movies moved to 4pm eastern many times to prevent simsubbing.
-Starting in 2023, the CTV Television Network acquired the rights to The Wonderful World of Disney, and has since aired it on both CTV and CTV 2.
-However, CTV doesn't use the intro or a host for the series, and only airs the movies.
+Starting in 2023, the CTV Television Network acquired the rights to The Wonderful World of Disney, and has since aired it on both CTV and CTV2.
+However, CTV does not use the intro or a host for the series, and only airs the movies.

+France

+The series aired under two incarnations on French television: Disney Parade, which mostly consisted of animated films, aired on TF1 from February 1989 until December 1998, while Disney: une soirée au cinéma, which mostly consisted of live-action films, aired on La Cinq from April 1991 until February 1992, a few weeks before La Cinq ceased operations.

 United Kingdom

-The rights to broadcast the series were held by the BBC throughout the 1970s and into the 80s.
-Originally broadcast as Walt Disney: The Wonderful World of Colour from September 1971, its title changed to The Wonderful World of Disney the following year and remained thus until the final broadcast in September 1983.
+The rights to broadcast the series were held by the BBC throughout the 1970s and into the 1980s.
+Originally broadcast as Walt Disney: The Wonderful World of Colour from September 1971, its title changed to The Wonderful World of Disney the following year and remained until the final broadcast in September 1983.
 Almost all the broadcasts ended with an orchestral version of the "Wonderful World of Color" theme.
 With only a handful of exceptions, the broadcasts tended to be on Friday or Saturday early evenings.
 Additionally, the BBC broadcast Disney Time, one-off programmes usually restricted to holidays, with a celebrity presenter introducing extracts from Disney films.
-This series was first broadcast on Christmas Day 1964 (introduced by Julie Andrews) and ended on Boxing Day 1997 (hosted by Keith Chegwin).
+This series was first broadcast on December 25, 1964 (introduced by Julie Andrews) and ended on December 26, 1997 (hosted by Keith Chegwin).